October 29-31, 2013

-The CIRD workshop in Appalachian Eastern Kentucky sought to promote the integration of arts and culture into existing community plans, raising awareness about the potential of artisans and craft industries to contribute to the economy of a fifty-four county region (population: 21,931).
+Workshop Challenge: The workshop in Appalachian Eastern Kentucky sought to promote the integration of arts and culture into existing community plans, raising awareness about the potential of artisans and craft industries to contribute to the economy of a fifty-four county region.